Flows of geometric structures: General flows of -structures

 If furthermore there is $c>0$ such that $\langle A\diamond\xi,B\diamond\xi\rangle = c\langle A,B\rangle$, for all $A,B\in\Omega_\fm^2(M)$, i.e. if $c:=\lambda_1=\ldots=\lambda_k$ in Lemma \ref{lem: orthogonality} (e.g. if $\fm$ is an irreducible $H$-module), then in fact

 \end{lemma} \begin{proof} Equation \eqref{eq: nabla of xi-GENERAL} follows almost immediately from the fundamental relation \eqref{eq: def_T} for the torsion, we just need to unravel some definitions.
+Without loss of generality, we can assume $\xi$ is a single tensor (if instead $\xi=(\xi_1,\ldots,\xi_k)$, then one simply works componentwise with each tensor $\xi_i$).
 Since both $\nabla^H$ and $\nabla$ are metric connections, and under the musical isomorphisms any $(r,s)$-tensor field on $(M,g)$ is metric-equivalent to a $(0,r+s)$-tensor field, it suffices to consider $\xi$ as a covariant $(0,q)$-tensor field.
-Now, $\nabla^H$ is an $H$-connection and $\xi$ is stabilised by $H$, so $\nabla^H\xi = 0$.
-By definition,
+Now, $\nabla^H$ is an $H$-connection and $\xi$ is stabilised by $H$, so $\nabla^H\xi = 0$. {It follows that},

 and we know from \eqref{eq: def_T} that $\nabla_X^H = \nabla_X + T_X$, so

 where the last equality follows the definition of the diamond operator on covariant tensors, cf. \eqref{eq:diamond_coordinates}.